Cinema of the Czech Republic

+The earliest Czech cinema began in 1898 with Jan Kříženecký, later major contributions were made by interwar directors such as Karel Lamač and Martin Frič, with Barrandov Studios founded in 1933.
+During WWII, filmmakers like Otakar Vávra continued working despite Nazi occupation.

+In the Post-war period, the industry was nationalized, with The Proud Princess (1952) becoming a record hit.
+Domestically, the most viewed Czech film ever, it was seen by 8 million people.
+The 1958 film The Fabulous World of Jules Verne by Karel Zeman is considered the most internationally successful Czech film ever made; soon after its release it was distributed to 72 countries and received widespread attention.

-Marketa Lazarová was voted the all-time best Czech movie in a prestigious 1998 poll of Czech film critics and publicists.
+The 1960s saw the Czechoslovak New Wave emerge, featuring directors Miloš Forman and Jiří Menzel.
+The 1970s–80s focused on comedies and family films.
+In the 1990s, Marketa Lazarová was voted the all-time best Czech movie in a poll of Czech film critics and publicists.

 History

 The first Czech film director and cinematographer was Jan Kříženecký, who started filming short documentaries in Prague in the second half of 1898.
 The first permanent cinema house was founded by Viktor Ponrepo in 1907 in Prague.

+Some early findings enabling the birth of cinematography were made by Czech scientists in the 19th century such as by Jan Evangelista Purkyně.

 Interwar period

-Among the most prominent directors were Karel Lamač, Karl Anton, Svatopluk Innemann, Přemysl Pražský, Martin Frič and Gustav Machatý.
+Among the prominent directors were Karel Lamač, Karl Anton, Svatopluk Innemann, Přemysl Pražský, Martin Frič and Gustav Machatý.
 The first Czechoslovak film fully made with synchronized sound is considered to be Když struny lkají, released in September 1930.
-Earlier film, Tonka of the Gallows, released in February 1930 was shot as a silent film and the sound was added in France.
+Tonka of the Gallows, released in February 1930, was shot as a silent film and the sound was added in France.
 Barrandov Studios was launched by Miloš Havel in 1933, which started a Czech film industry film boom.
-It is the largest film studio in the country and one of the largest in Europe.
+It is the largest film studio in the country and one of the larger in Europe.

-WW2
+World War II

-During WW2, many major pre-war film directors continued to make films, including Otakar Vávra, Martin Frič, Miroslav Cikán, Jan Sviták (who was murdered at the end of the war by an anti-fascist mob), Vladimír Slavínský, František Čáp, Zdeněk Gina Hašler (who emigrated to the USA after the war) and Václav Binovec.
+During World War II, many major pre-war film directors continued to make films, including Otakar Vávra, Martin Frič, Miroslav Cikán, Jan Sviták (who was killed at the end of the war by an anti-fascist mob), Vladimír Slavínský, František Čáp, Zdeněk Gina Hašler (who emigrated to the USA after the war) and Václav Binovec.

-Vladimír Čech started his career during the WW2, as well as Václav Krška.
+Vladimír Čech and Václav Krška started their careers during World War II.
 Scenario writer Karel Steklý turned to film directing at the end of the war and maintained both careers until his death.

-Well-known actor Rudolf Hrušínský (born 1920) also tried himself as a director during this period.
+Well-known actor Rudolf Hrušínský (born 1920) also directed films during this period.